teamdigitale/ontonethub/README.md

      - value: is the literal value;
      - lang: is the natural language for expressing the specific value.
    - comment: the array of ontology comments.
 The array contains JSON object that represent literals using the schema `{value: string, lang: string}` as for labels.
- - context: provide the information that contextualises the result with repsect to the search query.
-Namely, a context provide information about a unviverse (domain - property - range) that mathces a possible term provided as input.
-The context is a JSON object defined as follows:
+ - universe: provide the information that contextualises the result with repsect to the search query.
+Namely, a universe provide information about a the triple domain-property-range (aka subject-property-range) that mathces a possible term provided as input.
+The universe is a JSON object defined as follows:
    - value: the literal representation of the context, povided as ONTOLOGY.DOMAIN.PROPERTY.RANGE.
 An example of possible literal is "COV-AP_IT.Organization.taxCode.Literal", where COV-AP_IT idenfies the ontology, Organization is the domaim, taxCode is the property, and Literal is the range;
    - fingerprint: is the MD5 checksum of the context value;
-   - domain: is the JSON object that provides information about the domain returned in the context.
+   - domain: is the JSON object that provides information about the domain returned in the universe.
 The schema is `{id: string, label: object, comment: object}`, where:
      - id: is the URI that idenfies the domain class, e.g. https://w3id.org/italia/onto/COV/Organization ;
      - label and comment: are literal objects represented as for the ontology object.
      - controlledVocabularies: is the array of possible available controlled vocabularies that standardise the object of this type.
-Controlled vocabularies are returned as URIs provided as string, e.g. http://dati.gov.it/onto/controlledvocabulary/AccoStarRating ;
+Controlled vocabularies are returned as URIs provided as string, e.g. http://dati.gov.it/onto/controlledvocabulary/AccoStarRating;
+     - contexts: the list of contextes associated with a specific object.
+A context is a JSON object with the schema `{id:string, label:string}`.
+Basically a context is a reference to a universe that holds for a specific concept when the latter is used either as domain or as range in the universe that characterises a search result.
-   - property: is the JSON object that provides information about the property returned in the context.
+   - property: is the JSON object that provides information about the property returned in the universe.
 The schema is `{id: string, label: object, comment: object, controlledVocabularies}` as previously defined;
-  - range: is the JSON object that provides information about the range returned in the context.
-The schema is `{id: string, label: object, comment: object, controlledVocabularies}` as previously defined.
+  - range: is the JSON object that provides information about the range returned in the universe.
+The schema is `{id: string, label: object, comment: object, controlledVocabularies, contexts}` as previously defined.

 In order to query a specific ontology instead of the whole set of ontologies managed by the OntoNetHub the path of the requests has to be set to `http://localhost:8000/stanbol/ontonethub/ontology/{ontologyID}/find`, where `ontologyID` has to be replaced with a proper ontology identifier, e.g. 44HDRw9NEKK4gAfQprG_ZQ as used in previous examples.